 Archaeological evidence shows that people at Kalambo Falls have been living for at least 250,000 years.
 Settlements here existed for most of the time – up to the recent past, leaving one of the most complete human culture-stratigraphic records in Africa.

 250,000 years ago – before the last ice age – Kalambo River before the falls formed a small lake.
 Climate back then was similar to contemporary climate and a body of water was a good selection – it attracted animals and there was plenty of fish.

 Sequence of Stone Age cultures

 Ancient people mastered making of stone tools – here have been found stone tools made in late Acheulean technique from the local quartzite.
-Were found also stone hearths and even well preserved wooden club and digging sticks have been found from this period.
+Were found also stone hearths and even well preserved wooden clubs and digging sticks have been found from this period.
 Some of the oldest fireplaces in the world were burning here some 60 000 years ago.

 After Acheulian people here were living people of Sangoan and Lupemban cultures – which are also very ancient Paleolithic cultures.